roundups

 Codeium (Windsurf)

-What you get free: Unlimited autocomplete, chat, search across your codebase
+What you get free: Unlimited autocomplete, full chat, codebase search, multi-language support

-Best free use case: Daily coding with AI autocomplete, exploring unfamiliar codebases, learning new languages.
+Best free use case: Daily coding with AI autocomplete, exploring unfamiliar codebases, learning new languages, students and hobbyists.

 🔗 codeium.com